Inflectra/rapise-documentation/docs/Guide/features.md

 6. Extending Rapise to learn new or extended libraries of capabilities.
     - [Custom Libraries](custom_libraries.md)

-Depending on the application set being tested, not all of these features are necessarily needed for every situation.
-For each feature, the docs describe:
+Depending on the application set being tested, not all of these features are necessary in every situation.
+For each feature, the documentation describes:

 1. The reason you might use a given feature.